akashsolutions001-ai/Nivasi-/AUTHENTICATION_FIX.md

 If you continue to experience authentication issues:
 1. Try opening the link in your default browser
-2. Install the Nivasi Space app
+2. Install the nivasispace.com app
 3. Contact support with error details and device information